behreajj/AsepriteSwatchExchange/README.md

 `.aco` files support palettes in RGB, HSB, CMYK, CIE LAB and Grayscale formats.
 Color channels are stored as 16-bit integers, i.e. in the ranges `[0, 65535]` for unsigned `[-32768, 32767]` for signed.

 `.aco` files from this script are tested against [Krita](https://krita.org/en/) and [GIMP](https://www.gimp.org/).
 GIMP doesn't seem to support the Lab format currently.
 Krita's conversion to and from 16-bit integers does not follow the `.aco` specification for the Lab format.
-On import any out-of-gamut colors that result from Lab are clamped.
+On import this script clamps any out-of-gamut colors.

 ![Krita ACO Lab](kritaLabScreenCap.png)